Ken Strauss: Literary publications

 Strauss has also written Javea...Yes!, a romping post-apocalyptic bike ride across Europe, which has become a Mad Max world.
 Billy Poem is an ambitious children's book exploring the surreal world of the critically ill.
 It is told from the perspective of two children, lingering between life and death, who explore this magical world of ‘In Between’ as they lie in comas in Intensive Care.
 Their search leads them inside a mountain which hides the secrets of death.
 They bravely plunge in, seeking to find and defang it.
 Ugly Duckling is an alternative history of the 45th occupant of the White House with a surprise outcome that both Republicans and Democrats will be delighted with.
 A failed attempt at regime change is hijacked by the most unlikely source, a black African, who throws the whole playbook at Ugly before discovering the secret to his transformation, thank to a mysterious Rwandan woman, a Magnetiseuse Energéticienne.
 Beauty Like a Tightened Bow uses poetic prose to recount an unrequited love, which is imagined as a long ambling conversation.

 In his play Ship of Folly, Hearts of Gold Strauss tells the story of the Peace Ship chartered by Henry Ford which sailed from America to Europe in December 1915 with the grandiose intention of arbitrating the end of the First World War.
 On board were many champions of bizarre causes and social evangelists.
 Ford invested his fortune and reputation in the endeavour but, despite his sincere convictions and towering personality, he was betrayed by his own arrogance, naivety and petty prejudices.
 Ship of Folly is a cautionary tale in which Hearts of Gold are no match for powerful conspirators.
 In another play, Bananas, anyone?, the American invasion of the Dominican Republic in 1965 is parodied.
 Strauss lived through this revolution with his parents, who were missionaries there at the time.
 The play shows how it wounded and humiliated the country, as well as all involved.
-A third play, Ann and Rachid Rachid, is about Extraordinary Rendition and how this dragnet in the War on Terror so easily caught up innocents like Dr. Rachid Rachid.
+A third play, Ann and Rachid Rachid, is about Extraordinary Rendition and how this dragnet in the war on terror so easily caught up innocents like Dr. Rachid Rachid.

 Additionally, Strauss has published several volumes of poetry, short stories, children's stories, theater and screenplays.
 All are available as ebooks on Kindle or paperbacks through Amazon.
-Strauss also regularly posts new work on his blog.
+Strauss also regularly posts new work on his blog and substack.